alibaba/clusterdata/cluster-trace-microservices-v2021/README.md

 - timestamp: Mentioned in MS_CallGraph_Table.
-- traceid: Each complete call has a unique traceID.
+- traceid: Each call graph has a unique traceID.
 - rpcid: Each call is identified by a unique rpcID, which contains the ID information of a pair of UM and DM.
 For example, rpcID 0.1.1 and 0.1.2 denote two calls that two different DMs are called by the same UM, which is the DM in the call with rpcID 0.1.
 Note that, the call via remote invocation is recorded twice with the same rpcID in the UM and DM independently.
 - um: The name of UM.
 - rpctype: The communication paradigms.
 We record rpc_type as "DB" and "MC" for the calls via inter-process communication if DM is DB and MC respectively.